Soldy/pegaitivarn/README.md

 # WIT ?

 Pegaitivarn is a minimalistic AI helper and tester toolkit.
-The main goal is to help to write AI tools as fast as possible.
+The main goal is to help write AI tools and agents as fast as possible.
 This includes sensors, some file formats, games, and situation supports.
 Not just serve the purpose of helper.
 Sometimes, it serves as a simplification.
-Sometimes standardisation and simplifications.
 K.I.S.S.

 # Elements